-Community involvement will include:
+Community involvement in the Northern Tablelands will include:

-- Increasing the capacity and capability of the community in biosecurity activities by leading and facilitating targeted education and information programs. - · Providing advice to industries and the general community about how they can meet their biosecurity obligations - · Developing programs to actively manage priority established invasive weeds. - Developing and promoting easy-to-use technologies for the reporting of invasive weeds to inform the Biosecurity Information System. - Developing a communication strategy that delivers clear and consistent messages and communications to a wide range of internal and external stakeholders in relation to invasive weed species management.
+- Increasing the capacity and capability of the community in biosecurity activities by leading and facilitating targeted education and information programs. - · Providing advice to community and industry about how they can meet their biosecurity obligations. - · Promote best practice management in weed management including targeted and integrated control. - Developing programs to actively manage priority invasive weeds. - Work with Aboriginal communities to build their capacity to manage weeds on their land. - · Promoting easy to use technologies for the reporting of invasive weeds; and - Develop a communications strategy that delivers clear and consistent messages to a wide range of internal and external stakeholders in relation to weed management.